runxinghuan/tp/docs/UserGuide.md

 #### Overview

-The `head` and `tail` commands play a pivotal role in initiating gameplay through a fair and random selection process, akin to a coin toss.
-These commands are used at the start of a game to determine which player begins, adding an element of chance and strategy right from the outset.
+Before each match, there is a coin toss.
+If the player guesses the result of the coin toss correctly.
+He can shoot first.
+If not, AI shoots first.

 #### Usage